SyncfusionExamples/PDF-Examples/HTML to PDF/Blink/Convert-website-URL-to-PDF-document/.NET/Convert-website-URL-to-PDF-document/README.md

 You can download a complete working sample from the [GitHub repository](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/HTML%20to%20PDF/Blink/Convert-website-URL-to-PDF-document).

-To explore more features of the Syncfusion PDF library, click [here](https://www.syncfusion.com/document-processing/pdf-framework/net-core).
+More information about the HTML to PDF conversion can be found in this [documentation](https://help.syncfusion.com/document-processing/pdf/conversions/html-to-pdf/net/features) section.